 - a.
-The 4-H'er has prior knowledge that they will not be able to participate in the fair.
+The 4-H'er has prior knowledge that they cannot participate in the fair.
 The Superintendent must be made aware of the conflict and approve the exception. - b.
 A conflict in scheduling with other 4-H events or an emergency (illness, family death, etc.) - c.
 The owner has 2 or more animals in the same class.
 In any case, arrangements must be made with the superintendents and/or adult supervisor for a substitute.
 The substitute must be a Bernalillo County 4-H member.

 - d.
 The owner has a disability preventing conventional means, then adaptations will be developed between parent, exhibitor, show superintendent and extension staff, to enable owner to participate at their fullest capability, without penalty, in the show.
 No separate class will be made. - 14.
-In order to remove your animal, a check-out slip must be obtained from the superintendent.
+In order to remove your animal, a check-out slip must be obtained from the superintendent. - 15.
+Youth desiring to exhibit rabbit pelts or rabbit fur will be encouraged to enter as a selfdetermined rabbit exhibit or animal science exhibit in Youth Hall.